Scotland: Claire Bain

 Former Scotland fly-half hopes Gallagher High Performance Academy will take her outside comfort zone.

-Claire Bain has no regrets about the moment she swapped ballet for rugby.
+Claire Bain has no regrets about swapping ballet for rugby.

 They did not play rugby when Claire Bain started school in Cupar, in Fifeshire, but she is indebted to the teacher who was talked into starting after-school sessions.